krasing/data-analysis-with-R/instructor_notes.md

 Type `str(functionName)` to find the order of the parameters and learn more about the parameters of an R function.

 The example covered in the next few videos comes from a practice problem in [Weisberg, S. (2005).
 Applied Linear Regression, 3rd edition.
-New York: Wiley] (http://users.stat.umn.edu/~sandy/alr3ed/website/).
+New York: Wiley](http://users.stat.umn.edu/~sandy/alr3ed/website/).

 ### Instructor notes